rajivrnair/AndroidWebViewSpike/README.md

 **TODO:**
 1. _WebSockets support.
 (DONE)_
+2. _Load Lottie animation.
+(DONE)_
-2. Show location on map.
+3. Show location on map.
-3. Camera for barcode scanner.
+4. Camera for barcode scanner.
-4. Fingerprint Auth.
+5. Fingerprint Auth.

 To run:
 - Use Android Studio (or)